MadDogFlash/Review-time/README.md

 EXPO
 Expo is a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript/TypeScript codebase.

+NOTE: if you clone this repo to try it out, make sure to npm install before you do anything then expo start
 # Review-time
 a app that showcases video game reviews